Read below to find answers to our most frequently asked questions about living and working in Abu Dhabi.

 Weekends in Abu Dhabi are on Friday and Saturday.
 As a teacher in Abu Dhabi, you will only work Sunday to Thursday.
 Abu Dhabi schools are closed on weekends and national holidays.

 When is vacation time in Abu Dhabi?

-Summer vacation in Abu Dhabi usually starts approximately in mid-June and runs until the second week of August.
+Summer vacation in Abu Dhabi can start approximately in mid-June and typically runs for a month.
 Teachers will be informed of the specific dates of the summer vacation at the beginning of the school year.
 Foreign teachers will be paid for all national holidays that fall within a working week and all school vacation.